temannin/tylo/frontend/README.md

 # tylo - Full-Stack Trello Alternative

-tylo is a full-stack Trello alternative designed to streamline project management, collaboration, and task tracking.
+tylo is a full-stack Trello alternative designed to streamline project management,collaboration, and task tracking.
 With an intuitive interface and powerful features, tylo helps teams stay organized and boost productivity.

 ## Features